IANDE-X/springjavaapi/README.md

 ## Spring Boot API PROJECT

-This project  is a Mid Level Complex Spring boot  Api.
+This project  is a Mid Level Complex Spring boot  Api, with postman .

 ## Resources used
 used resources: